Gbau08/python_pred_assessment/README.md

 This application retrieves air quality data, processes the gathered information, and commits the processed results to an Azure SQL Server database.
 The application has been containerized as a Docker image, facilitating seamless deployment on Azure Container Instance (ACI) and scheduling via Azure Logic App.

-## Prerequisites:
-- Git: Ensure you have Git installed on your machine.
-- Docker install Docker on your machine.
-- Python: This project requires Python.
-Download and install from Python's official site.

 ## Application Overview